Let me guess, you NEED blog traffic. You have your site built, you are active on social media platforms, and post regularly.

 putting it all together

-It's a combination of all of these strategies that can make a difference in your blog.
+Consistency really is.
+It's taking a combination of all of these strategies, frequently, that can make a difference in your blog.
 I recommend picking one of them and working at that for a period of time before moving on to the next.
 Sometimes marketing can seem overwhelming; therefore, it's best to break it up into achievable actions.

 Let me know, have any of these strategies worked for you?